New from Seeds of Hope Books

 • Teachers

-• Ministers and youth group leaders
+• Clergy and youth group leaders

 • Health care providers

-• Support group facilitators
+• Support group and Family Readiness Group facilitators

 • American Red Cross personnel